kserve/website/docs/modelserving/observability/prometheus_metrics.md

 ## KServe TorchServe Latency Dashboard

-A template dashboard for [KServe TorchServe Latency](TODO) contains an inference latency graph which plots the [rate](https://prometheus.io/docs/prometheus/latest/querying/functions/#rate) of the TorchServe metric `ts_inference_latency_microseconds` in milliseconds.
+A template dashboard for [KServe TorchServe Latency](https://grafana.com/grafana/dashboards/18026-kserve-torchserve-latency/) contains an inference latency graph which plots the [rate](https://prometheus.io/docs/prometheus/latest/querying/functions/#rate) of the TorchServe metric `ts_inference_latency_microseconds` in milliseconds.
 A second graph plots the rate of TorchServe's internal queue latency metric `ts_queue_latency_microseconds` in milliseconds.
 A third graph plots the total requests to the TorchServe Inference Service.

 ## KServe Triton Latency Dashboard

-A template dashboard for [KServe Triton Latency](TODO) contains five latency graphs with the rate of Triton's input (preprocess), infer (predict), output (postprocess), internal queue and total latency metrics plotted in milliseconds.
-Triton outputs metrics on GPU usage as well, and the template plots a gauge of the percent GPU memory usage bytes.
+A template dashboard for [KServe Triton Latency](https://grafana.com/grafana/dashboards/18027-kserve-triton-latency/) contains five latency graphs with the rate of Triton's input (preprocess), infer (predict), output (postprocess), internal queue and total latency metrics plotted in milliseconds.
+Triton outputs metrics on GPU usage as well, and the template plots a gauge of the percentage of GPU memory usage in bytes.